datalakehouse/docs/docs/tools/cli/service.rst

 ``avn service queries``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Lists the service connections/queries statistics for an DLH for PostgreSQL or DLH for MySQL.
+Lists the service connections/queries statistics for an datalakehouse for PostgreSQL or datalakehouse for MySQL.
 The list of queries data points retrievable includes:

-* the ``public.pg_stat_statements`` `columns <https://www.postgresql.org/docs/current/pgstatstatements.html>`_, for DLH for PostgreSQL services.
+* the ``public.pg_stat_statements`` `columns <https://www.postgresql.org/docs/current/pgstatstatements.html>`_, for datalakehouse for PostgreSQL services.
-* the ``performance_schema.events_statements_summary_by_digest`` `columns <https://dev.mysql.com/doc/refman/8.0/en/performance-schema-statement-summary-tables.html>`_, for DLH for MySQL services.
+* the ``performance_schema.events_statements_summary_by_digest`` `columns <https://dev.mysql.com/doc/refman/8.0/en/performance-schema-statement-summary-tables.html>`_, for datalakehouse for MySQL services.

-A description of the retrieved columns for DLH for PostgreSQL can be found in the dedicated `PostgreSQL documentation <https://www.postgresql.org/docs/current/pgstatstatements.html>`_ .
+A description of the retrieved columns for datalakehouse for PostgreSQL can be found in the dedicated `PostgreSQL documentation <https://www.postgresql.org/docs/current/pgstatstatements.html>`_ .

 .. list-table::
   :header-rows: 1